Hot, Humid Weather Forecast For Karachi - UrduPoint

 Hot, Humid Weather Forecast For Karachi

-KARACHI, (UrduPoint / Pakistan Point News - 8th Jun, 2024) The Pakistan Meteorological Department on Saturday predicted hot weather for most parts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 11th Jun, 2024) The Pakistan Meteorological Department on Monday predicted very hot weather in most upper districts of the Sindh province during the next 24 hours.

-However, hot and humid weather is forecast for coastal areas including Karachi.
+However, hot and humid weather is forecast in coastal areas including Karachi.

+Moreover, dust raising or gusty winds are predicted in centralor southern districts during afternoon.

 Recent Stories